jbhall78/dbinsight/README.md

 # DBInsight - MySQL Proxy and Load Balancer

-DBInsight.tech is a high-performance, scalable, and secure proxy and load balancer for MySQL databases.
+DBInsight is a high-performance, scalable, and secure proxy and load balancer for MySQL databases.
 It sits between your applications and your MySQL servers, providing connection pooling, query routing, basic query inspection, and more.
 It's designed to improve database performance, availability, and security.

 ## Features